Wondering “what is a pallet jack”?

 Manual pallet jacks are significantly cheaper to buy and operate than electric pallet jacks.

-So if you only need a jack to use occasionally, then a manual one is the way to go.
+So, if you only need a jack occasionally, consider opting for a manual jack.

 One way to lower the cost is by renting - especially if you only need the jack for short periods.